dan-mim/dan-mim.github.io/_pages/Misc.md

 A good summary article has been produced by [Le Monde](https://www.lemonde.fr/sciences/article/2018/08/07/comment-devenir-reine-des-fourmis_5339968_1650684.html) for a more vulgarized approach.

+## Side projects
+Is it possible to have diner for free in nice restaurant in Paris?
+Yes if you can leverage some public exposition.
+This thouhgt gave me the idea to create an instagram page, which aim is to have enought followers to enable me to get invited by the restaurant themselves.
+But I don't want to spend my time posting photos and interact with users.
+Therfore I created a fully automatized account posting nice parisian pics.
+First I selected 10 000 photos from various photographers and developped an machine learning model to select the most promicing of them.
+The [account](https://www.instagram.com/paris_pics_aesthetic/) posts (and credit the authors, they were always very happy to be reposted), interact and even follow, like and comment relevantly.
+This coding challenge was very interesting and taught me a lot.
+The account gained almost 1000 followers in one month and was pretty effective.
+I indeed got some invits.
+I finally thought my aim was reached and decided to stop the program that could go against the new instagram antibot policy.

 ## Mens sana in corpore sano
 I’m really into water sports and board sports.They are not just about thrilling sensations, but also about enjoying serene moments in beautiful landscapes and nature.
 <div style="display: flex; justify-content: center; align-items: center; gap: 10px;">